gitmyles/Resume/README.md

 #### Patriot Maintenance & Diag Team (May 2018 - Dec 2020)
 * Implemented and facilitated the delivery of maintenance/diagnostic software (Ada/C++) for the Patriot system.
 * Performed regression/integration testing with classified hardware for scheduled releases.
-* Developed, revised, and ran test plans for Patriot system maintenance procedures in classified lab environments.
+* Produced, revised, and ran test plans for Patriot system maintenance procedures in classified lab environments.
 * Developed automated GUI and unit testing for maintenance software, using Froglogic Squish (Python) to replace manual regression tests.